 - Get legal representation.
 With a San Diego violent crime lawyer on your side, you will be advised during questioning and protected from unintentionally damaging your case.

 Homicide cases are a priority for law enforcement, so they will work aggressively to identify and convict the perpetrator.
 In their enthusiasm to see justice done, officials can sometimes make mistakes that lead to the wrong person being charged.

 It is all too easy for people who aren’t familiar with the law, or who don’t know their rights, to make self-incriminating statements that damage their chances for a favorable outcome.
 With an attorney representing you, your rights will be protected at all times, ensuring you don’t fall victim to such life-altering errors.

 James N. Dicks is a San Diego homicide attorney who has been actively involved in the criminal field for more than 30 years.
 His background and experience as a police detective and then as a public defender have given him a unique insight into the criminal justice process.
-The team at jD LAW, P.C., knows how to protect our clients and defend the accused.
+The team at jD Law Criminal Defense Attorneys, knows how to protect our clients and defend the accused.
 Read our firm's case results and credentials to see for yourself why we are the right defenders for you.

 Don’t Waste Any Time!